jackrhumphrey/graph/README.md

 4. Notes can be constrained to a scale by using the Scale dropdown.
 This works with transposition
 5. When switching from one scale to another, notes will conform to the new scale.
 Note this only works between two seven note scales
 6. Users can also define a custom scale by clicking Edit beside the Key dropdown, or by selecting Custom to start from scratch
 7. Users can save a configuration by pressing the Save button.
 The current image will be populated under the controls.
 The chord can then be loaded by clicking on the image.
-All information about the state of the program will be retained
+All information about the configuration will be retained
 8. The sound can be played by pressing the play button